Thebuilderekes/astro-site/README.md

 ### Challenges that I faced and their solutions

-- 1. I added a theme switcher button which works fine on my local machine but is unresponsive stopped working when I hosted it on vercel. solution to 1 - took down website and hosted it again
+- 1. I added a theme switcher button which works fine on my local machine but is unresponsive stopped working when I hosted it on vercel.<br/>
+     solution to 1 - took down website and hosted it again

-- 2. Font on the `h1` had more spacing on safari browser solution to 2 - added -webkit-transform-3d to set letter spacing on chrome, mozilla and safari browsers.
+- 2. Font on the `h1` had more spacing on safari browser <br/>
+     solution to 2 - Poppins is not a web safe fontso I changed foint family from Poppins to inter

+- 3. layout shift in hero section solution to 3.
+Changed height property from 100dvh to 100vh because dvh unit causes the layout shift

 <!-- Screenshots -->